openvinotoolkit/openvino_tensorflow/README.md

     Download ([**openvino_tensorflow-0.5.0-py2.py3-none-manylinux2010_x86_64.whl**](https://github.com/openvinotoolkit/openvino_tensorflow/releases/download/v0.5.0/openvino_tensorflow-0.5.0-py2.py3-none-manylinux2010_x86_64.whl))
 #### - Package built with CXX11_ABI=1

-Intel<sup>®</sup> OpenVINO™ integration with Tensorflow package built with ABI=1 is compatible with OpenVINO binary releases.
-This OpenVINO integration with Tensorflow package is currently compatible with OpenVINO version 2021.2.
+Intel<sup>®</sup> OpenVINO™ integration with TensorFlow package built with ABI=1 is compatible with OpenVINO binary releases.
+This OpenVINO integration with TensorFlow package is currently compatible with OpenVINO version 2021.2.
 This package supports Intel CPUs, Intel integrated GPUs, Intel<sup>®</sup> Movidius<sup>TM</sup> Vision Processing Units (VPUs) and Intel<sup>®</sup> Vision Accelerator Design with Movidius<sup>TM</sup> (VAD-M).

 Users can build TensorFlow from source with CXX11_ABI=1 or they can use the TensorFlow package that we provide.
 We provide a ready-to-use TensorFlow package built with security patches using CXX11_ABI=1 and recommend users to use it to avoid any security issues.